-You will complete a Level 3 Technical Qualification in Education and Childcare with an occupational specialism in Early Years Education and Childcare.
-This aims to develop your knowledge in building relationships with children and young people aged 0-19 years to support and promote their learning and development.
+You will complete a Level 3 Technical Qualification in Education and Childcare with an occupational specialism focusing on Early Years in year two.
+This aims to develop your knowledge in building relationships with children and young people to support and promote their learning and development.

 In year one you will study 12 elements of core knowledge inclusive of:

 This is supported by a package of employability and enrichment opportunities to strengthen the core knowledge, skills and behaviours developed during your studies.

 There are three main progression routes following the completion of T Levels.
 Following the completion of the T level in Education and Childcare, you may go on to:

 Skilled employment within the education and childcare sector inclusive of roles as a teaching assistant, early years practitioner in a nursery or pre-school or within education roles such as a learning mentor.

 Higher Level apprenticeships at Level 4 and above which may progress you into careers such as an assessor in education.